 - Plan for a long life.
 The longer you live, the more you spend on healthcare, and women are particularly likely to be on their own at some point.

 We’ll get into specific retirement planning tips for women, but it’s essential to start with those basics.

 Also, anything you can do to improve your earning power in the years before retirement can be helpful.
 However, you might not have many working years left—if you’re 60 or 65, retirement could be just a few years away.

 Maximizing your earnings may be easier said than done.
-We know that women earn, on average, about 82 to 85 cents for each dollar men earn (depending where you look and how old the data is).
-That has real consequences when it comes to retirement savings.
+We know that women earn, on average, about 82 to 85 cents for each dollar men earn (depending on where you look and how old the data is).
+That wage gap has real consequences when it comes to retirement savings.
 Lower earnings:

-- Result in lower Social Security and pension calculations, resulting in lower retirement income streams
+- Result in lower Social Security and pension calculations, leading to smaller retirement income streams

 While that needs to change (for a variety of reasons), and we can do better, women reaching retirement age today have probably been affected by the gender wage gap.
 Plus, women have historically tended to take time off to care for loved ones, including children and aging parents, which can compound things.

 Read on for retirement advice below, or listen to some of this discussion by video.

 Retirement planning is especially important for women.
 By making a plan, you can improve your chances of success, identify opportunities to improve your retirement readiness, and potentially avoid a few big mistakes.